micahcowan/a2vimode/MANUAL.md

 If the cursor were at the end of the line, you would still type a `#`.
 However, the cursor would not hove for this first `#`, because that is a forward-moving command.
 But if you then follow up by typing `,`. the cursor will move back to the previous start-of-a-number (one or two characters, to the `3` of `GOTO 30`).
 Typing `,` once more would bring it to the `500` of `GOSUB 500` once more.

-If you were to type `CONTROL-G` while the cursor is located at the `10` of `A<>10`, **a2vimode** would *still* attempt to summon line 10 of the program, even though in this context it does not represent a line number. **a2vimode** does not process the syntax of the line in any way&mdash;it only recognizes whether or not it is at a number.
+If you were to type `CONTROL-G` while the cursor is located at the `10` of `A<>10`, **a2vimode** would *still* attempt to summon line 10 of the program, even though in this context it does not represent a line number. **a2vimode** does not process the syntax of the line in any way—it only recognizes whether or not it is at a number.

 **Note:** the `;` and `,` keys have a general meaning of "continue jumping to the thing that was asked for"; when preveded by other commands besides `#` (`T` or `F`), they will jump around to whatever character was specified, and not arbitrary numbers.
 See the [Jump-To-Char](#Jump-To-Char) section for more information.